cloud-custodian/cloud-custodian/docs/source/developer/tests.rst

 Writing Tests for Cloud Controlled Resources
 --------------------------------------------

 Cloud Custodian makes use of flight recording to allow for both functional and unit testing.
-Several libraries are used to perform flight recording and replay.

-  - `Placebo <https://placebo.readthedocs.io/en/latest/>`_ a library used to record and reply API calls
+Each of the custodian providers uses a separate technique that integrates with the provider sdk to handle flight recording of custodian's api calls, we provide a common abstraction over that in our testing framework via record_flight_data/replay_flight_data/

+For setting up infrastructure to execute/test policies against we use the pytest-terraform library.

   - `Pytest Terraform <https://github.com/cloud-custodian/pytest-terraform>`_ a Pytest Plugin leveraging terraform to setup test environments

-Each of these libraries record the responses from invocation and allow them to be replayed so tests can be run locally in a fraction of the time it would take in a live environment.

 Creating Cloud Resources with Terraform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a test requires pre-existing cloud resources in order to operate, `pytest-terraform` is the preferred method for creating those resources.
+If a test requires pre-existing cloud resources in order to operate,
+`pytest-terraform` is the preferred method for creating those
-Pytest Terraform uses `Terraform <https://terraform.io>`_ to repeatably & reliably stand up cloud resources.
+resources.
+Pytest Terraform uses `Terraform <https://terraform.io>`_
+to repeatably & reliably stand up cloud resources.
+Make sure you have
-Make sure you have installed terraform and the ``terraform`` command is available in you terminals path.
+installed terraform and the ``terraform`` command is available in you
+terminals path.

 .. code-block:: shell